 Depending on the level of care needed, people addicted to Adderall can receive treatment at a hospital, live in a treatment center or receive care while living at home.

-Attending group therapy or individual counseling can help clients alter their attitudes and behaviors surrounding their Adderall use.
-Cognitive-behavioral therapy (CBT) can provide clients with an understanding of how their mental health issues impact addiction and how to build healthy habits following treatment.
-Group counseling can help clients achieve a sense of belonging as they confide in those with similar life struggles.
+Attending group therapy or individual counseling can help patients alter their attitudes and behaviors surrounding their Adderall use.
+Cognitive-behavioral therapy (CBT) can provide patients with an understanding of how their mental health issues impact addiction and how to build healthy habits following treatment.
+Group counseling can help patients achieve a sense of belonging as they confide in those with similar life struggles.

 Some medicines can lessen and relieve withdrawal symptoms associated with heavy or long-term Adderall use.
 Medical professionals can provide a healthy taper-down approach to comfortably treat your addiction through inpatient or outpatient care.
 They might also use medication to treat coinciding conditions that can impact addiction, such as depression and anxiety.